lava-nc/lava-peripherals/README.md

 Lava-peripherals is flexible with the dependency on the libraries for the peripheral hardware and requires only those to be installed which are used.

 ### PropheseeCamera
-The `PropheseeCamera` Process, requires the [metavision-sdk](https://docs.prophesee.ai/stable/installation/index.html) to be installed.
+The `PropheseeCamera` Process, requires the [metavision-sdk](https://docs.prophesee.ai/stable/installation/index.html) v4.0.0 or newer to be installed.

 ## Python dependencies